Racism: How to Talk About it with Your ADHD'er

 The benefits of white privilege don’t stop there.
 For example, as a white Jewish woman and parent, I’ve had experiences with anti-Semitism, an ideology that still very much exists, but the systems and structures in our society don’t impact my day-to-day freedoms in this country.
 I’ve had the security of taking cover under my white skin.
 But anti-Black racism is visible in virtually every aspect of our society.

-The conversation about racial injustice can seem daunting but it’s a conversation that needs to happen for change to become a reality.
+The conversation about racial injustice can seem daunting, but it’s necessary for change to become a reality.

 Quick Tips: